With the pellet grill enjoying a relatively recent rise in popularity, it’s time that you learned how to really use it.

 Not every food is great with smoke added, but most things are!
 So experiment.

 Any recipe that calls for roasting or baking in your kitchen oven can be transferred to your pellet smoker, simply by cooking for the same length of time and at the same temperature.
+And even a small pellet smoker will be able to match the capacity of most kitchen ovens, so whatever you can cook in the kitchen you can take to the grill.

 While you might not necessarily want to smoke a bunch of cookies, you can certainly get imaginative with your creations.
 Perhaps something such as this juicy pineapple upside-down cake baked for 45 minutes on the grill?